oraclize/docs/source/includes/_ethereum.md

 # Ethereum Integration

 The following is meant to be a short but complete introduction to explain how the interfacing of an Ethereum contract with Oraclize actually works.
+To better profit from the documentation, previous knowledge of Solidity, the most used smart contract language on Ethereum, is required.

-All the reference code we will be using next is written in Solidity, but since the interface would be the same for any other language, feel free to use one you like.
+All the reference code used is written in Solidity, but since the interface would be the same for any other language.

-Sending a query to Oraclize means sending a transaction to the last Oraclize contract.
-In order to do that we have to:
+Sending a query to Oraclize means sending a contract call, also called internal transaction, to the on-chain Oraclize contract.

-* take care of paying Oraclize the expected amount, which can vary depending on the query we are about to send
+* Take care of paying Oraclize the expected amount, which can vary depending on the sent query
-* and pass the query in the right format.
+* Pass the query in the right format.

 With that, Oraclize will:

-* fetch your result
+* Fetch your result
-* then send it back to your address, which most of the time will be your own contract address, with a transaction calling a dedicated `__callback` method.
+* Send it back to your address, which most of the time will be your own contract address, with a transaction calling a dedicated `__callback` method.

-Note that the transaction sent back by Oraclize can trigger any status change in your contract, and can include the sending of another query to Oraclize.
-What can be done in the `__callback` method is limited by your immagination and, well, the `gasLimit`.
+Note that the transaction sent back by Oraclize can trigger any status change in the calling contract, and can include the sending of another query to Oraclize.
+What can be done in the `__callback` method is only bounded by the block gas limit.

 ## Getting Everything on Track

-**If you are using Solidity:**
-First, you need to import our `usingOraclize` contract into your code.
+First, place `usingOraclize` contract into your code.
 You do not need to import the `OraclizeI` and `OraclizeAddrResolverI` contract interfaces as this is taken care of.

 The purpose of the `usingOraclize` contract is to make calls to `OraclizeI` and `OraclizeAddrResolverI` as painless as possible for you.
 However, if you know what you are doing, you are free to call our `OraclizeI` and `OraclizeAddrResolverI` interfaces directly.
 The upside is that you would spend a lower amount of gas for contract deployment.
 The downside is that if anything goes wrong a `throw` is raised.